 Director and Board CEO

-The Wyoming Livestock Board (WLSB) operates with a 2019-2020 biennial budget of approximately $17.6 million of which 56% is producer generated fees from Brand Inspection and Recording, 31% General Fund appropriation, 12% pass through Predator Board dollars and approximately 3% is a USDA-APHIS grant for Brucellosis activities.
+The Wyoming Livestock Board (WLSB) operates its biennial budget with a breakdown of approximately 56% producer- generated fees from Brand Inspection and Recording, 31% General Fund appropriation, 12% pass through Predator Board dollar, and approximately 3% from a USDA-APHIS grant for Brucellosis activities.

 Agency Background and Structure